Skip to content

 After completing this module, you will be able to:

-• Design GCP architectures using Shared VPC, Private Service Connect, and hub-spoke network topologies
+• Design GCP architectures using Shared VPC, Private Service Connect, and hub-spoke network topologies to ensure secure, isolated communication.

-• Evaluate GCP-native patterns for microservices (Cloud Run, GKE, App Engine) and select the right compute tier
+• Evaluate GCP-native patterns for microservices (Cloud Run, GKE, App Engine) and select the right compute tier based on workload requirements.

-• Implement high-availability architectures with regional failover, global load balancing, and multi-region data replication
+• Implement high-availability architectures with regional failover, global load balancing, and multi-region data replication to eliminate single points of failure.

-• Compare GCP architectural patterns with AWS and Azure equivalents to inform multi-cloud design decisions
+• Compare GCP architectural patterns with AWS and Azure equivalents to inform multi-cloud design decisions and strategy.

-In 2021, a rapidly growing healthcare company had 6 GCP projects.
-By mid-2022, they had 84.
-Each project had been created manually by whichever engineer needed one, with no naming convention, no consistent network configuration, and no centralized logging.
-When the security team was asked to produce an audit report for a HIPAA compliance review, they discovered that 23 projects had the default VPC still active, 11 had public Cloud Storage buckets, and 4 had service account keys that had not been rotated in over a year.
-The security engineer responsible for the audit spent 6 weeks manually checking each project.
-The compliance review failed, resulting in a 90-day remediation period that cost the company over $500,000 in engineering time and delayed a major product launch.
+In 2021, a rapidly growing healthcare analytics company named MedData Innovations had 6 GCP projects.
+By mid-2022, fueled by massive venture funding and unchecked hiring, they had 84 projects.
+Each project had been created manually by whichever engineer needed one, with no centralized naming convention, no consistent network configuration, and no centralized audit logging.
+When the security team was asked to produce a comprehensive audit report for a mandatory HIPAA compliance review, they discovered a fragmented nightmare: 23 projects had the default VPC still active and exposed, 11 had public Cloud Storage buckets containing sensitive patient telemetry, and 4 had long-lived service account keys that had not been rotated in over a year.

 Project Vending: Automated Project Creation